jasont01/todo-list/README.md

 ## About The Project

 This project, inspired by the background picture found on [unplash](https://unsplash.com/photos/3ym6i13Y9LU), was started as an assignment while completing [The Odin Project](https://www.theodinproject.com/)'s javascript curriculum.
 Since then, it has been refactored & rewritten as my skillset has grown.
-This latest iteration was rewritten as client / server pair.
+This latest iteration was rewritten as a client / server pair.
 The client was written as a React app, while the server was written as a node/express app.
 The repo for the server app can be found [->here<-](https://github.com/jasont01/todo-list-server)

 ![preview-screenshot]